 The Scales of Truth campaign finally pushed me into action by giving me the starting concept: the aforementioned Serpent Hills.
 After some brainstorming, first by myself, then with the campaign players, I knew that the campaign would begin in at the Scales of Truth, an ancient library ruled by a dragon who hoarded knowledge instead of gold.
 The Serpent Hills, and its prior reptilian rulers, implied things about the region and climate.
 It was dry and isolated, which meant there were likely mountains and other geographic barriers shielding it from the larger world.
 With that spark, and resolving not to let myself get paralyzed by the choices before me, I started drawing.

 Wanting something to share with my players, I started recreating it digitally using Hexographer.
-I got enough of it done to upload as a resource in Roll20, and then got busy with life and gaming.
+I finished of the map to share it as a resource in Roll20, and then got busy with life and gaming.
 During the game I periodically jotted down location notes in my bullet journal, indicating where new wonders or horrors could be found.
 Sometimes, I even remembered to update the map.

 As a result of my haphazard cartography, something interesting happened: the map in my head, the map on paper, and the map in Hexographer … drifted.
 Case in point: the Tower of Daar Kimbatuul, home to the reclusive dragonborn author of On the Mutations of Flora in the Caverns of Kazeal and numerous other scientific tomes.